zsviczian/obsidian-excalidraw-plugin/ea-scripts/Auto Draw for Pen.md

 Automatically switches between the select and draw tools, based on whether a pen is being used.

 1. Choose the select tool
-2. Hover, then use the pen to draw, move it away to return to select mode *This is based on pen hover status, so will only work if your pen supports hover!*
+2. Hover/use the pen to draw, move it away to return to select mode *This is based on pen hover status, so will only work if your pen supports hover!*
+If you click draw with the mouse or press select with the pen, switching will be disabled until the opposite input method is used.

-**Note:** Run this script *once*, it will stay active until the Obsidian is closed. *(I'd recommend you run this at startup via a commander plugin macro, after a short delay)*
+**Note:** This script will stay active until the *Obsidian* window is closed.

-Compatible with my *Hardware eraser support* script
+Compatible with my *Hardware Eraser Support* script

 ```javascript
 */